 The INTCPHF keyword opens a CPHF input block, that must be closed by END.
-Here all keywords proper to the CPHF keyword (page 213) can be adopted.
+Here all keywords proper to the CPHF keyword (page 265) can be adopted.

-all keywords are optionalII
+all keywords are optional II

-• A FMIXING see CPHF, page 213
+• A FMIXING see CPHF , page 265

-• A RESTART see CPHF, page 213
+• A RESTART see CPHF , page 265

-• A TOLALPHA see CPHF, page 213
+• A TOLALPHA see CPHF , page 265

-• A MAXCYCLE see CPHF, page 213
+• A MAXCYCLE see CPHF , page 265

 Alternatively to the INTCPHF keyword, users can use DOINTCPHF.
-It has the same meaning and optional keywords, but in a case of a frequency restart it forces the calculation of Born (or Raman, see below) tensor instead of reading it from FREQINFO.DAT must be closed by the END keyword.
+It has the same meaning and optional keywords, but in a case of a frequency restart it forces the calculation of Born (or Raman, see below) tensor instead of reading it from FREQINFO.DAT

+8.4 Raman Intensities

+The calculation of analytical Raman intensities [181, 182] can be activated through the INTRAMAN keyword.
+If the Raman tensor is not already available (on unit TENS_RAMAN.DAT or inside FREQINFO.DAT) it must be computed by inserting the keyword INTCPHF (page 217).
+As for IR intensities, INTCPHF opens a CPHF block that must be closed by the END keyword.
 Be careful that the INTRAMAN should be always used together with the INTENS keyword.
 A Coupled-Perturbed Hartree-Fock/Kohn-Sham approach calculation up to fourth-order (CPHF2) will be performed, prior to the calculation of frequencies.
 The Raman tensor, after a successful calculation, is written in a formatted unit named TENS_RAMAN.DAT.
 The same information is stored in the file FREQINFO.DAT The simplest possible input of the frequency block is, then:

-7.4 Raman Intensities

-The calculation of analytical Raman intensities [142, 143] can be activated through the INTRAMAN keyword.
-If the Raman tensor is not already available (on unit TENS_RAMAN.DAT or inside FREQINFO.DAT) it must be computed by inserting the keyword INTCPHF (page 179).
-As for IR intensities, INTCPHF opens a CPHF block that